willsanderson/Hemma/README.md

 ## Important Update (3/31/26)

 The latest update (version 1.2.1) includes many changes and new features, requiring updated code for most all files in the repo.
 When updating, please ensure you replace/overwrite all files to ensure compatibility.

+**Note**: This update also includes changes to the `layout-card-modified.js` file which will require clearing browser cache.

 ![hemma_devices](https://github.com/user-attachments/assets/74b780bc-fc58-4323-9c58-59961014d551)
 # :house_with_garden: Hemma